Fuabioo/culebra/README.md

 Load **Lua scripts as configuration files** and optionally bind them into **Viper** and integrate with **Cobra** CLI apps.

+> [!IMPORTANT]
-> IMPORTANT!
-The lua config will not replace existing cobra options like yml and json, it should work alongside them.
+> The lua config will not replace existing cobra options like yml and json, it should work alongside them.

 ## 🏗️ Project Layout